Academic, Creative, Purposeful

-Our prime goal is a movement towards health through ARTS.
+Our prime goal is a movement towards health through CURATIVE EDUCATION.
 If you are a parent who wants their child to freely explore learning as an on-going and ever-changing dynamic process then this is the place that nurtures the inner core of your child while not disturbing the organic developmental stages he/she is meant to go through.

 We educate the child by letting the child be.

 Come experience this new age Online learning space at Satrangi Gurukul that is striving to make our children the change-makers, leaders and artists of tomorrow.

 Our upcoming Homeschooling conference

 Educating through “Head, Heart and Hands” has been the mantra of Waldorf educators for decades.
 The idea behind the phrase is that learning should involve the whole child and be based on relevant and multisensory experiences, which is a more intuitive and natural way to learn than a passive, blackboard copying style of learning.

 With classrooms dysfunctional worldwide and most children now learning at home, how do we plan on continuing to engage the whole child?
 What does experiential learning look like outside of a classroom in real life?